Cold weather can impact health

 - The Centers for Disease Control and Prevention (CDC) has developed resources for preparedness and response to winter weather.

-- The National Institute for Occupational Safety and Health (NIOSH) has information and resources for workers who may be experience cold stress.
+- The National Institute for Occupational Safety and Health (NIOSH) has information and resources for workers who may experience cold stress.

 - The Occupational Safety and Health Administration (OSHA) also has information available on winter weather preparation for businesses and workers.